Different color sand in a wooden box.

 Avoiding Common Mistakes

-Also, dont rush when layering up the colours.
+Also, don’t rush when layering up the colours.
 Let each layer settle before adding the next.
 This stops the colours from mixing and keeps your patterns clear.
+Remember, the process of making sand art can be therapeutic and a soothing escape from everyday stresses.

 Using Technology to Inspire Your Sand Art